mgd020/mjml-python/README.md

 - **Minimal surface area** – intentionally focused on the common case: take MJML input → return production-ready HTML.
 No extra abstractions.

+- **No external services or subprocesses required** – rendering is performed entirely inside the Python extension using the embedded Rust MJML engine.
+No Node.js installation, MJML CLI, or HTTP API needed.

 - **Stable wheel builds** – lightweight ABI-3 wheels for all major platforms (CPython 3.7+), fast installation, and no compilation required on typical environments.

-In short: **mjml-python is ideal when you want a straightforward, Python-friendly way to render MJML without dealing with the full MRML configuration surface.**
+**In short:** `mjml-python` is ideal when you want a straightforward, Python-friendly way to render MJML without dealing with the full MRML configuration surface or external tooling.

 ## Development